The Olgahospital was built in 1842 and named after Queen Olga of Baden-Württemberg.

 Areas of Specialisation

 Olgahospital’s department of Pediatric Oncology, Hematology, Immunology has particular expertise in soft tissue and bone sarcoma.
 It is home to the study centers of the German Society for Pediatric Oncology and Hematology’s Cooperative Soft Tissue and Osteosarcoma Study Groups (CWS and COSS).
 Furthermore, the centre offers a close interaction between hematology, oncology and palliative medicine services by daily joint ward rounds and weekly interdisciplinary conferences.
 A close cooperation with the pain management service of the Department of Anaesthesiology ensures availability of non-invasive and invasive procedures.
 Since 2000, outpatient care at the patients’ homes is offered by a specialized team (“HOPPS”- Häusliche Onkologische Pflege Stuttgart”).
 The team services oncology care patients at home.
 In 2016, a team specialized for outpatient palliative care (SAPV) was initiated.
+To date, the team consists of 5 pediatricians, 6 nurses, one psychologist, one priest and one social worker.
 The team consists of 5 pediatricians, 7 nurses and one social worker, all of them trained in palliative care.
 24h per day, a nurse and a pediatrician are on call.
 Patients with palliative diagnosis are treated at home in close cooperation with hospice services and other ambulatory services within a radius of 120 km.

 Palliative and Supportive Care